Flow control

 Cases

-Cases are defined with the thick arrow =>
+are defined with the thick arrow =>

 and are automatically chained, creating an intuitive and streamlined syntax similar to a switch statement without the possibility of fall-through.
-This allows for unrelated conditions to be mixed together, ultimately resulting in a more concise if-else-if-else structure:
+This allows for unrelated conditions to be mixed together, ultimately resulting in a more concise "if-else-if-else" structure:

 <condition1> => <responseFor1>